skeher/Github-API/README.md

 The hypothesis: The data I chose to analyse is the number of followers I have, thus finding out who are the most influential developers that follow me.
 I believe the amount of GitHub followers a user has is indicitive of the quality of their work.
 This is the aspect of the software engineering process which I have elucidated.

 How to run:  Ensure packages are installed and libraries are activated or 'checked' (they will have a tick beside them in the packages pane on the right hand side of the screen).
 Run each line of code using CTRL + enter, starting from the top.
 Allow time for each line of code to run, especially installing packages and producing plots and graphs.
+When running the line myapp <- oauth_app(appname = "Sweng_API", key = "80571090559281f968f8", secret = "b2b23b65cac352644d678927406d6971bbe07941") near the start of the code, we may be asked to make a selection about access credentials between R sessions.
+Simply type 'Yes' in the console and press enter.
+Continue to run the rest of the code as normal

 Interrogating the GitHub API: This is identified in the comments of the R code.
 I made an application to be given permission to access the GitHub database, allowing me to extract data using the fromJson function.
 The extracted information is stored as a data frame and specific elements of the data frame can be accessed using the $ operator.

 Processing the data: I used a for loop to access the names of my followers, and how many people they were following.
 I stored these as two seperate vectors initially but amalgamated these into one dataframe for ease of storage and access.